Green Link Walk

 Background

-In 2024 Footways was instrumental in the creation of the Green Link Walk, a new long distance leisure walking route across London, developed in collaboration with TfL.
-The 16-mile route connects green spaces and waterways across five boroughs, via low-traffic streets.
+In 2024, Footways published the Green Link Walk map, to accompany a new long-distance leisure walking route across London, developed in collaboration with TfL, Living Streets, Ramblers, Sustrans and CPRE London.
+The 16-mile route connects green spaces and waterways across five boroughs via historic and attractive low-traffic streets, highlighting councils’ latest improvements.

 Our Objective